huaweicloud/terraform-provider-huaweicloud/docs/resources/api_gateway_api.md

 * `id` - The ID of the API.
 * `group_name` - The name of the API group to which the API belongs.

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `create` - Default is 10 minute.
+- `delete` - Default is 10 minute.

 ## Import

 API can be imported using the `id`, e.g.